Worship Pastor Coaching Track

 To apply, please contact Neil Bennetts: email@example.com.
 We will register your interest and send you a simple application form that will need to be filled in.

-Successful applicants reserve their place with a £100 non-refundable deposit.
-The balance of the fees (£1,100) are due by 30th June.
+Successful applicants reserve their place with a £100 non-refundable deposit on acceptance of their application.
+The balance of the fees (£1,100) are due by 30th June (for those accepted before 30th June) or within two weeks (for those accepted after 30th June).
 A payment plan could be possible in certain circumstances - please contact us for details.

 Cancellations will be possible provided an alternative delegate can be found, although the £100 deposit will not be refunded.